fluent/m3-workshop-fluentcon/README.md

 ```$:~ docker-compose -f single-node.yml up```

-Once the stack is up and running, use `http://localhost:3000` URL to login into the Grafana using `admin:admin` credentials and then head to the [Explore](http://localhost:3000/explore) tab.
+Once the stack is up and running, login into the [Grafana](http://localhost:3030) using `admin:admin` credentials and then head to the [Explore](http://localhost:3000/explore) tab.

 ### Sending Prometheus metrics to the M3DB cluster

 To start sending metrics scraped by Prometheus instances to the M3DB cluster, we need to enable remote write functionality:

-- Uncomment both `remote_read` and `remote_write` blocks in `./config/prometheus/prometheus01.yml` and `./config/prometheus/prometheus02.yml` config files;
+- Uncomment both `remote_read` and `remote_write` blocks in [./config/prometheus/prometheus01.yml](./config/prometheus/prometheus01.yml) and [./config/prometheus/prometheus02.yml](./config/prometheus/prometheus02.yml) config files;
 - Run `docker-compose restart prometheus01 prometheus02`;
 - Once they're reloaded, head to the [Explore](http://localhost:3000/explore) tab and switch to the `M3 Query` data source to run PromQL queries.